- How do you train with plyometrics in your own workouts?

 The three phases of the muscular contraction involves the following…

 Eccentric phase: This is the lengthening of your muscle under tension.

 Amortization phase: This is the brief pause phase that occurs at the peak of the eccentric phase and before the start of the concentric (shortening phase) of your muscle.

 Concentric phase: This is the shortening phase of your muscle that completes the plyometric contraction for a single event.

 In order to execute a plyometric you want to keep the amortization phase as brief as possible.
 The longer you spend in this phase you’re bleeding power and losing kinetic energy for executing a sound plyometric event.

-With that being said keep in mind that there are varying degrees of plyometric intensities ranging from low grade intensity to high grade intensity.
-Such factors should be considered when programming plyometrics into your training.
+Understand that there are varying degrees of plyometric intensities ranging from low grade intensity to high grade intensity.
+When programming plyometrics into your training consider such factors.